gh640/SublimePypiPackageInfo/README.md

 - `cache_max_count`

 `cache_max_count`
 :    (default: `1000`) Max number of locally cached package data.
-If the number of cached pacakge data gets greater than this value, old tuples are deleted from the database table.
+If the number of cached package data gets greater than this value, old tuples are deleted from the database table.

 You can edit the setting file via Menu → Preferences → Package Settings → PypiPackageInfo → Settings .